 An uncontested divorce is faster and less expensive than a litigated divorce, but that does not mean it is simple.
 You and your spouse must agree on many complicated matters before a judge will issue an uncontested divorce.

-An Atlanta, GA uncontested divorce lawyer can guide your negotiations, help you write your agreements, ensure they meet legal requirements, and present them to the judge.
+An Atlanta, Georgia uncontested divorce lawyer can guide your negotiations, help you write your agreements, ensure they meet legal requirements, and present them to the judge.
 Schedule an appointment with a qualified team member of the Atlanta Divorce Law Group today.